 Meta keywords are largely considered a waste of time; instead, focus on using tags and target keywords for your content effectively.
 Each page should have a unique primary target keyword that informs both the article’s content and its meta tags, but it’s crucial to avoid keyword stuffing.

 Target keywords should be integrated naturally and descriptively within the body copy and meta tags.
-When done correctly as part of a comprehensive SEO strategy, optimising for meta keywords can help improve search engine interpretation of page content and reach relevant queries.
+When done correctly as part of a comprehensive AI SEO strategy, optimising for meta keywords can help improve search engine interpretation of page content and reach relevant queries.
 However, they are less significant than on-page content, quality backlinks, and other technical factors.
 Used ethically, meta keywords can support your SEO efforts, providing another tool for enhancing visibility and rankings.

 A well-researched and updated meta-keyword strategy can incrementally boost performance, but overreliance on keyword stuffing without strong content will likely result in disappointment.
 Thus, the best practice is to balance meta-keyword optimisation with broader SEO initiatives.